kleopatra999/productive/README.md

 makes reasoning about the step and the greater procedure much easier.

 Debugging the procedure becomes easier as the state is easily examinable by interrogating the product.
-Not having state spread out in random places mafes reasoning about the procedure much easier.
+Not having state spread out in random places makes reasoning about the procedure much easier.

 Finally, each step of the procedure is now easily unit testable.